If customer success managers are the lead singers in the band, then customer success operations are the drummers.

 In this metaphor, CSMs are focused on engaging and delighting the audience (the customers).
 And CS ops are focused on the core of the experience, keeping everyone in rhythm and on beat.

-While customer operations is not a brand new segment of customer success, it is still fresh.
+While customer success operations is not a brand new segment of customer success, it is still fresh.
 Before we discuss streamlining and scaling, let’s talk about what customer operations is.

 What is customer success operations?